R Line (RTD): G Line (2006 - 2009)

-FasTracks relaunch

-I-225 Rail Line
+R Line (2017 - present)

-The 2004 voter-approved FasTracks initiative marked the return of the Aurora-Lone Tree Line.
-The I-225 Corridor is a 10.5 mi light rail line running through Aurora and facilitates a circumferential link between the Southeast Corridor and the East Corridor.
-The project will include seven new stations and provide 1,800 new parking spaces.
+The 2004 voter-approved FasTracks initiative marked the return of the Aurora-Lone Tree corridor.
+The service running along the corridor was named the R Line, and its completion facilitated a circumferential link between the E and H Lines and the A Line.
+The project included seven new stations and provided 1,800 new parking spaces.
 Construction began in spring 2012 on a short section of the line as part of a joint contract with the Colorado Department of Transportation.
-Following an unsolicited proposal from Kiewit Infrastructure Company, funding was secured for the full line, which was expected to open in winter 2016.
+Following an unsolicited proposal from Kiewit Corporation, funding was secured for the full line, which was expected to open in winter 2016.
 The opening date was later pushed back.
-On January 30, 2017, RTD announced that the H and R Lines would begin service on February 24, 2017.
+On January 30, 2017, RTD announced that the R Line would begin service on February 24, 2017.
+Operations commenced on that day, along with an extension of the H Line to the newly constructed Florida station in Aurora.